How to Make Your Bedroom a Calming Oasis

 The average human spends at least a third of their life in their bedroom—and that’s just for slumber.
 For many of us, the bedroom is the safe haven we run to at the end of a stressful day: a place for Netflix marathons, hours spent reading, and meditation.
 A comfortable bedroom can make all the difference in your sleeping and waking hours.
 Consider incorporating some of these features and transform your master bedroom into a peace-promoting space.

 When it Comes to the Bed

 Of course, the most central part and focal point of the room is one’s bed.
 It anchors the room and sets the tone and mood for the rest of your decor.
 A solid bed with ample pillows and comfy covers is the starting point of a well-designed room—so make sure you’re starting off on the right foot.
 If you’re going to invest in anything for your bedroom, make sure it’s your bedding.
 Choose calming colors and sumptuous materials that are soft to the touch.
-Shop for luxury king or queen bedding and make an investment in your sleep—buttery soft sheets and cozy comforters can make all the difference.
+Shop for a luxury king or queen bedding and make an investment in your sleep—buttery soft sheets and cozy comforters can make all the difference.

 Choosing Colors Strategically

-Light, soft colors are calming and promote relaxation; in contrast, bright colors bring energy into a space—probably not ideal for your bedroom.
+Light, soft colors are calming and promote relaxation; in contrast, bright colors bring energy into space—probably not ideal for your bedroom.
 Blue symbolizes tranquility, as does light pink.
 Lighter purples or greens can create a sense of calm as well.

 Consider Your Artwork

 Pictures and paintings can add to the ambiance of a bedroom.
 A few meaningful photos or posters can unite the room and give it structure.
 However, when the number of paintings increases past a balanced few, the room starts to feel cluttered and disorganized.
 Choose your artwork carefully and select those photos that bring you a sense of peace and calm.